sparr/powercord-guild-list-order-shortcuts/README.md

 # Guild List Order Shortcuts

-Adds context menu entries to re-order the guild list
+Adds context menu entries to re-order the server list (which Discord calls "Guilds" internally)

 ## Features

-Currently the only implemented feature is "Move to top", which does exactly what it says on the tin.
+Move individual servers to the top or bottom of the list, or into a target folder by name.

-More to come!
+Sort the entire server list alphabetically or by join date, with folders unsorted at the bottom for now.

 ## Installation